captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ## MARKS:
 It would be my pleasure.
 ---
-"Unidentified Negro Couple ca. 1905."Blackout.)
 ---
+template: music
+---
+---
 template: title
 Intermission
 ---
-36
-ACT TWO
-Scene 1
-The Wedding Corset —White Satin
-Embroidered with Orange Blossoms
-Esther stands in a pool of light, she wears a spectacular white wedding gown.
-Another pool elk& engsgfi George, he wears a worn gray dress suit frayed around the sleeves, certainly his best.
-Lights the.
-A spare studio fiat, an iron bed dominates the room.
-George and Esther stand on either side of the bah which is covered with the crazy quilt A silence divides them.
-Finally Esther speaks.
+template: noise
+New York City street sounds
 ---
 ## ESTHER:
 Don't really feel much different.
+---
-I guess I expected somethin' to be different.
+I guess I was expectung somethin' to be different.
+---
 It was a nice ceremony.
+---
 Didn't you think?
-I wish my family coulda witnessed it all.
-My mother in particular.
-When the minister said man and wife I nearly fainted, I did.
-I been waiting to hear those words, since they nearly took my breath away.
-Man and wife, and the truth is we barely know each other.
-I've written you near everything there is to know about me, and here we is and I fear I ain't got no more to say.
-(Note: George's accent is a touch heavier and snore distinctly Barbadian than in the first act.)
 ---
+I wish my family coulda witnessed it.
+---
+My mother, in particular.
+---
+When the minister said man and wife
+---
+I nearly fainted, I did.
+---
+I been waiting to hear those words,
+---
+since they nearly took my breath away.
+---
+Man and wife,
+---
+and the truth is we barely know each other.
+---
+I've written you near everything there is to know about me,
+---
+and here we is and I fear
+---
+I ain't got no more to say.
+---
 ## GEORGE:
 We ain't need to say nothin' now.
+---
-We got plenty of rime for that.
+We got plenty of time for that.
+---
 It late.
-(George takes off his jacket and tosses it across the bed.
-He loosens his top button.
-Esther picks up thejacket, quickly surveys the label, then neatly folds it, placing it at the bottom oft& bed.)
 ---
 ## ESTHER:
 Do you wish to bathe?
+---
 I'll fetch the basin.
-(George kneels on the bed and extends his hand to Esther.)
 ---
 ## GEORGE:
 Why don't yuh come sit by me.
+---
 Let me see yuh.
-(Esther sinks on the bed with her back to George.
-He gently strokes her cheek.
-Esther trembles.)
+---
+---
 Are yuh afraid of me?
+---
 Yuh shaking.
 ---
 ## ESTHER:
 Am I?
+---
 None of this be familiar.
 ---
+---
 ## GEORGE:
-Give yuh hand 'erc.
-(Esther gingerly passes her hand to George.
-He sits next to ben kissing each of her fingers, then places her hand 37 on his crotch.)
+Give yuh hand here.
+---
+---
 See.
+---
 It ain't scary at all.
-(Esther leaves her band resting on his crotch, anconOrtable.
-A moment.)
-I expected yuh to be —
 ---
+I expected yuh to be more
+---
 ## ESTHER:
 Prettier.
 ---
 ## GEORGE:
-No, I was gonna say —
+No, I was gonna say
 ---
 ## ESTHER:
-It's okay, I lived with this face all my life, ain't no surprises.
-We should say what we think now and get it out of the way.
+It's okay,
 ---
+I lived with this face all my life,
+---
+ain't no surprises.
+---
+We should say what we think now
+---
+and get it out of the way.
+---
 ## GEORGE:
-I suppose from yuh letters —
+I suppose from yuh letters
 ---
 ## ESTHER:
 I described my character.
-And I think you'll find me truthful.
-(George begins to unbutton Esther's dress.
-She stiffens at his touch.)
-Yo u ' r e very handsome.
-More than I thought and I must say it do make me a little uncomfortable.
-(Esther withdraws her hand from his crotch.)
-And the other thing I think you must know, I ain't been with a man before.
-I been kissed and done some kissing, but you know what I'm saying.
-And it might be awkward on this first night, even if we man and wife —
 ---
+And I think you'll find me
+truthful.
+---
+You're very handsome.
+---
+More than I thought
+and I must say
+---
+it do make me a little uncomfortable.
+---
+And the other thing I think you must know,
+---
+I ain't been with a man before.
+---
+I been kissed and done some kissing,
+---
+but you know what I'm saying.
+---
+And it may be awkward on this first night,
+---
+even if we man and wife
+---
 ## GEORGE:
 Then we'll make it less awkward.
-(George slips Esther's thrss shoultlen and plants a kiss on her bare back.
-She's wearing a stunning wedding corset of white satin embroidered with orange blossoms.)
-Real nice, Pretty.
+---
+---
+Real nice,
+---
+Pretty.
 I like it.
-(He runs his fingers across the delicate lace covering her breasts.)
 ---
 ## ESTHER:
+Oh, uh.
 Wait.
+---
 I made something for you.
-(Esther stands up and quickly fetches the smoking jacket.)
+---
+---
 Here.
 ---
 ## GEORGE:
 What it?
 ---
 ## ESTHER:
-It's Japanese silk.
+Japanese silk.
+---
 Put it on.
-(George clumsily pulls the smoking jacket around his muscular body.
-He clearly isn't comfortable with the delicacy of the garment.)
-Careful.
-(Gene explores the jacket with his weather-wom fingers.)
+---
+Ooo, Careful.
+---
 It ain't too small?
 ---
 ## GEORGE:
-Nab..
-But I afraid, I soil it.
-(George ?moves the jacket and tosses it on the bed.
-He pulls Esther into his arms.)
+Nah..
+---
+But I afraid,
+I soil it.
 ---
 ## ESTHER:
 Not yet.